analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

 - Can't do this over every frame in a video clip
 - Cannot possibly represent a distribution over all video frames
 - The reason we have LLMs that work so well is - text is easy.
 Language is simple.
-  - It's also processed in the brain by two tiny areas - the Wernicke area, for understanding, and the Broca area, for production
+  - It's also processed in the brain by two tiny areas - the Wernicke area, for understanding, and the Broca area, for production [there's two other small areas, Angular Gyrus and Superior Temporal Gyrus, says ChatGPT]
   - What about the prefrontal cortex, where we think?